Measure and Improve Robustness in NLP Models: A Survey: Definitions of Robustness in NLP

 Further, in certain applications, model ``robustness'' can also be connected with models' instability \cite{stability_gupta}, or models having poorly-calibrated uncertainty estimation \cite{chuan2017}, where Bayesian methods \cite{NIPS2011_4329,pmlr-v37-blundell15}, dropout-based \cite{gal2016dropout, kingma2015variational} and ensemble-based approaches \cite{balaji_ensemble} have been proposed to improve models' uncertainty estimation.
 Recently, \citet{NEURIPS2019_8558cb40} have shown models' uncertainty estimation can degrade significantly under distributional shift, and call for more work to ensure a model ``knows when it doesn't know'' by giving lower uncertainty estimates over out-of-distribution data.
-This again emphasizes the need of building more unified benchmarks to measure a model's performance under distribution shifts, in addition to in-distribution accuracy.
+This is another example where models can be less robust under distributional shifts, and again emphasizes the need of building more unified benchmarks to measure a model's performance (e.g., robust accuracy, calibration, stability) under distribution shifts, in addition to in-distribution accuracy.